Recognition without community

 Can I practice the fifth gateway without ever finding the other?

 Yes.
-The practice of availability—of becoming findable—is itself the work.
+The practice of availability–of becoming findable–is itself the work.
 It requires you to clarify your own recognition, to know your territory so thoroughly that you can describe it accurately.
 This clarification is the spiritual work, regardless of whether another ever validates it.
+As Abba Moses taught, Go, sit in your cell, and your cell will teach you everything.

 What if I encounter the other but they are in a different tradition?

 Tradition is the map; recognition is the territory.
 The Christian mystic and the Dzogchen practitioner may use different cartography, but both may recognise the same quality of attention.
 Do not let vocabulary confuse you.
 The thread crosses traditions as easily as light passes through different mediums.
+The Sufi majalis and the Desert Fathers’ brief encounters both demonstrate that alignment transcends doctrine.

 Further Reading